Principles of Method

-In spite of significant contributions in the field of piano technique made by major researchers of the 20th century: Tobias Matthay, Otto Ortmann, and Arnold Schultz, no practical method for piano teachers, who are ultimately responsible for building foundations, was developed (we define "method" as an effective, scientifically-based physical approach to piano playing).
+In spite of significant contributions in the field of piano technique made by major researchers of the 20th century: Tobias Matthay, Otto Ortmann, and Arnold Schultz, no practical method for piano teachers, who are ultimately responsible for building foundations, was developed.
+We define method as an effective, scientifically-based physical approach to piano playing.
 Since piano playing is physical activity, an effective method should lead to optimal results with minimal effort.
 A correct physical approach should provide the potential for long hours of playing without any harmful tension or pain.
-An added result of a correct physical approach and also the ultimate goal in music performance is the quality of the resulting tone— a sound which possesses good projection and a beautiful spectrum, rich in overtones.
-In the 20th century only a few great piano performers, those who received their foundation from the great traditions of Liszt and Leschetizky possessed these qualities; the secrets of their physical approach and the resultant distinctive quality of tone were not made available to the majority of piano pedagogues.
-The Niks Piano Technique attempts to fill this gap.
+The ultimate goal in music performance is the quality of the resulting tone— a sound which possesses good projection and a beautiful spectrum, rich in overtones.